What’s the Best Retirement Investment in 2024?

 Before determining whether to insure a portion of your income, give it a lot of thought:

-- You’ll need to determine which account to buy the annuity in (an IRA or non-retirement funds).
+- You will need to determine which account to buy the annuity in (an IRA or non-retirement funds).

 - Know how much tax you will pay on the income when you use it.